 Donate a one-time or recurring donation to support food and supplies for individuals and families.
 You can also donate using Amazon Smile.

-If you are interested in our food programs, please contact Belinda Lasky, Director of Volunteer Leadership at 561-713-1893 or [email protected].
+If you are interested in our food programs, please contact Cara Gottlieb, Director of Food Pantry Operations at 561-713-1835 or [email protected].
 For more information about an endowment and/or naming opportunity for the food pantry, please contact Kelley Whiter, J.D., Chief Development Officer at 561-713-1886 or [email protected]